vmware-tanzu/community-edition/SECURITY.md

 * Basic identity information, such as your name and your affiliation or company.
 * Detailed steps to reproduce the vulnerability  (POC scripts, screenshots, and logs are all helpful to us).
 * Description of the effects of the vulnerability on Tanzu Community Edition and the related hardware and software configurations, so that the VMware Security Team can reproduce it.
-* How the vulnerability affects <PROJECT NAME> usage and an estimation of the attack surface, if there is one.
+* How the vulnerability affects Tanzu Community Edition usage and an estimation of the attack surface, if there is one.
 * List other projects or dependencies that were used in conjunction with Tanzu Community Edition to produce the vulnerability.

 ## When to report a vulnerability